Note: This article contains affiliate links for DoorDash

 Express typically costs $1.99–$2.99, depending on the restaurant, time of day, and city.

-The Express option may not stop your order from being stacked with other orders, but yours will be delivered first if a driver picks up multiple orders.
+The Express option will not prevent your order from being batched with other orders, but your order will be delivered first if a driver picks up multiple orders.

 Express is a delivery speed option on the final checkout page for an order.

-After you create your order, tap the Continue button to reach the checkout page and look for the Express option near the top of the page, under the delivery map.
+After you create your order, tap the Continue button to reach the checkout page.
+Look for the Express option near the top of the page, under the delivery map.

 To find the Express option: Tap View cart > Tap Continue > Look for Express under Delivery time

-If you only see Standard and Schedule Ahead, Express isn’t available for your delivery.
+If you only see Standard and Schedule Ahead, Express isn’t unavailable for delivery.

 Express may only be available if DoorDash predicts that your order will be stacked with another order.